BuiMinhDuc22bi/NLP_Minor_Project_group17/README.md

-# NLP_Minor_Project_group17
+NLP Minor Project (Group 17)
 Keyword Extraction from Research Papers
 This project implements a Keyword Extraction system using TF-IDF to extract important keywords from research papers.
 The system preprocesses text data, calculates TF-IDF scores, and highlights the most important terms from a collection of papers.

 Features
-Text Preprocessing: The text is cleaned by converting it to lowercase, removing HTML tags, special characters, digits, and stopwords, as well as lemmatizing the words.
+Text Preprocessing:

+Converts text to lowercase
+Removes HTML tags, special characters, digits, and stopwords Applies lemmatization for better word processing TF-IDF Keyword Extraction:

-TF-IDF Keyword Extraction: The system uses the Term Frequency-Inverse Document Frequency (TF-IDF) method to extract the most significant keywords from the text.
+Uses Term Frequency-Inverse Document Frequency (TF-IDF) to extract the most significant keywords Flask Web Application:

-Flask Web Application: A web interface allows users to upload research papers (in text format), extract the top keywords, and highlight them in the document.
+Allows users to upload research papers (in text format) Extracts top keywords from the document
-Installation
-To run this project, you'll need to have the following dependencies installed:
+Highlights the most important terms in the text Installation

+Prerequisites
-Python 3.x
+Ensure you have Python 3.x installed.
-Required libraries:
-pandas
-nltk
-sklearn
-flask
-matplotlib
-pickle
-You can install the required libraries with the following command:
+Then, install the required libraries:

-1. Install Flask using pip
-Open your terminal or command prompt and run:

-pip install flask
+pip install pandas nltk scikit-learn flask matplotlib pickle

-2. Verify the Installation
+Verify Flask Installation

-After installation, check if Flask is installed by running:
+To check if Flask is installed correctly, run:

 python -c "import flask; print(flask.__version__)"

 If it prints a version number (e.g., 2.2.5), Flask is installed correctly.

-3. Create a Simple Flask App (Optional)
+Run the Flask App

 Create a new Python file (e.g., app.py) and add this code:

 from flask import Flask